SeanAllen95/MoneyManager2/README.md

 # Money Manager
 ## Project Title and Description:

-Money Manager - This is a spending tracker where a user can add merchants, tags and transactions to keep on top of their spending.
+This is a spending tracker where a user can add merchants, tags and transactions to keep on top of their spending.
 The user is able to see all of their transactions on one page, see a total of their spending and edit and delete tags, merchants and transactions.

 ## Background: